Fehlandt Lentini: Amarillo Sox and Winnipeg Goldeyes (2011)

 Lentini signed with the Amarillo Sox of the American Association for the 2011 season.
 Over 71 games for the Sox, Lentini hit .324 with four home runs, seven triples and 30 doubles while driving in 56 runs.
 Lentini finished the season with the Winnipeg Goldeyes after signing with them in early August.

 Lancaster Barnstomers (2012)

 In 2012, Lentini made his Atlantic League for the Lancaster Barnstormers.
 Lentini would log 136 games played with Barnstormers, where he placed among many of the Atlantic League league leaders.
 The Santa Rosa native led the Atlantic League in runs scored (98), at bats (539) and plate appearances (583).
 Lentini placed second in runs batted (92), third in doubles (36)and stolen bases (32).
 He also placed fifth in batting with a .319 average.
 With the Barnstormers, he also hit a career high 19 home runs.
-Lentini was also named 2012 Atlantic League All-Star game Most Valuable player after going two-for-threewith a walk and scoring the winning run when the Freedom Division ralied for six runs in the ninth inning to beat the Liberty Division 9–5.
+Lentini was also named 2012 Atlantic League All-Star game Most Valuable player after going two-for-three with a walk and scoring the winning run when the Freedom Division rallied for six runs in the ninth inning to beat the Liberty Division 9–5.